Julie de Rohan

 - Do you eat to avoid your feelings?

-Suffering with compulsive eating, emotional eating or binge eating disorder can feel shameful, confusing and lonely.
+Suffering with compulsive eating, emotional eating or binge eating disorder can feel distressing, shameful and lonely.

 I've been helping people with these issues for many years and I know how vulnerable you feel trying to find someone who truly understands.
 It's important to me to provide a safe, non-judgemental and confidential space for you to explore your struggles with food and body image.

 Having resolved my own issues with binge eating many years ago, I'd really like to help you make peace with food and yourself.

-I write a blog as a resource for clients which you're welcome to follow at juliederohan.com.
+I write a blog as a resource for people who binge eat which you're welcome to follow at juliederohan.com.

 Training, qualifications & experience

 I have a Masters degree in Person-Centred Counselling from the University of East Anglia and have also trained in Schema Therapy with Schema Therapy Associates at the British Psychological Society in London.

 I completed my MA research dissertation on compulsive eating and obesity in 2011.
-I've worked with clients with overeating issues since 2012, both in private practice and at the Norwich charity Eating Matters where I'm Team Leader of the Emotion-driven Overeating Section.
+I've worked exclusively with clients with overeating issues since 2012, both in private practice and at the Norwich charity Eating Matters where I'm Team Leader of the Emotion-driven Overeating Section.

 Registered / Accredited